WetHat/MarkdownToHtml/markdown/2.6/Convert-SvgbobToSvg.md

 | `stroke_width` | Stroke width for all lines (default: 2)      |

-When using conversion projects instantiated by [`New-StaticHTMLSiteProject`](New-StaticHTMLSiteProject.md) these parameters are configured in `Build.json` parameter section `svgbob`.
+When using conversion projects instantiated by [`New-StaticHTMLSiteProject`](New-StaticHTMLSiteProject.md) these parameters are usually configured in `Build.json` in section `svgbob` and this parameter should be omitted for these configurations to take effect.

+**Note**: If this parameter is specified, it superseeds the configuration from `Build.json`.

 ---